 6.8.2 Resource Registration Process

-(1) A Resource Entity shall submit the Resource Registration data for Generation Resources, SOGs, or Load Resources as described in the Resource Registration Glossary.
+(1) A Resource Entity shall submit the Resource Registration data for Generation Resources, ESRs, SOGs, or Load Resources as described in the Resource Registration Glossary.

 (2) Upon receipt of the Resource Registration data, ERCOT shall review the completeness and accuracy of the data submission.
 ERCOT shall provide notice of acceptance and/or deficiencies to the Resource Entity.